 – Credit score must be 500 or above

 FHA loans, which many typical lenders include as part of their mortgage portfolio, is actually handled in conjunction with the Federal Housing Administration.
-These loans offer some of the lowest down payment options of any non-veteran specific mortgages on the market today.
+These loans offer the lowest down payment options available (save for those programs offered specifically to veterans).
 In fact, just a 3.5% down payment is expected when you get one of these loans.
 For reference, a conventional mortgage typically calls for a 20% down payment.

 The 3.5% down payment only applies to applicants who have a FICO® credit score of 580 or higher.
 Should you fall below that threshold, the FHA will require you to pay a 10% down payment, which still beats what most mortgages in Texas can offer.